ldodds/sparql-doc/README.md

 The query description can be written in [Markdown](http://daringfireball.net/projects/markdown/).
 So you can include embedded markup, e.g. links, that help to further document a query.

+## Example

+Here's [the example output](http://ldodds.github.com/sparql-doc/) using the example queries included in the project.

 ## Installation

 The application is based on Ruby 1.9.3 and uses the JSON and [Redcarpet](https://github.com/vmg/redcarpet) gems.